-Registration is Now Open
+Registration Is Now Closed

 Awaken: Essential Jewish Mindfulness will support you in this process by helping you:

 - Become more attuned to your inner life in its richness and subtlety

 - Experience yourself as an innately divine being connected to a loving universe